opral/monorepo/packages/paraglide/paraglide-js-adapter-sveltekit/README.md

 import * as m from "$lib/paraglide/messages.js"

 export const i18n = createI18n(runtime, {
+	pathnames: {
 		// do not call the function - pass a reference "/about" : m.about_path
+	}
 })
 ```